saugaatallabadi/truffle-for-quorum/README.md

 # Truffle For Quorum

-Using Truffle Framework for Private Transactions on Quorum
+Using Truffle Framework for Private Transactions on Quorum with Web3.js

 ## Requirements
 This tutorial expects you to have some knowledge of Truffle, Ethereum, Quorum, and Solidity.
 For more information on these topics, please see the following links: